Chapter 11

 A hand among the students shot skyward.
 Attached to the hand was the strange Human girl that was mostly metal.
 Professor Jenna pointed to the girl without a single word but with a nod as a sign to speak.
 The girl lowered her hand and spoke in a voice that was strong yet somehow held a note of timidness.
 “Mystagogue, could you please explain the magic circles for us?
 We have yet to learn about them.”

 The instructor gave a vehement nod with her hands propped upon her hips, “Certainly, my young disciple.
 Casters are ranked by circles based on the highest level spell they can cast without a ritual.
 Circles range from one to ten.
-Casters of the first circle are only really able to cast the simplest spells, known as cantrips.
+Casters of the First Circle are only really able to cast the simplest spells, known as cantrips.
 From simple spells, like making a candle flame on the end of your finger, they will rank up higher and higher.
-Second-circle casters can cast a fire shot with little effort.
-The Third-circle can cast a fire bolt in the same manner.
-At the Fourth-circle.
-You could cast a fire blast at the fifth.
-It could become a fireball at the Sixth-circle.
-It could evolve into a beam at the Seventh-circle.
+Second Circle casters can cast a fire shot with little effort.
+The Third Circle can cast a fire bolt in the same manner.
+At the Fourth Circle.
+You could cast a fire blast at the Fifth.
+It could become a fireball at the Sixth Circle.
+It could evolve into a beam at the Seventh Circle.
 It could become a cone of flame, and at the Eighth Circle, it could become what is called an inferno or devastation class spell.
-The spells beyond the Eighth-circle are classified black because very, very few Mages pass the eighth circle.
+The spells beyond the Eighth Circle are classified as blackmarked because very, very few Mages pass the Eighth Circle.
 Those that do are so powerful they are put on watch lists.
 Now, you need to keep in mind that I only used the element of fire as an example in this explanation.
-Each caster classification has its own affinities and uses any other element to equal effect as the flame example, depending on their circle and their affinity.
+Each caster classification has its own affinities and uses any other element to equal effect as the flame example, depending on their Circle and their affinities.
 Any of the elements can be used to cause just as much devastation as fire if used correctly.
-Now, this brings me to the final element, the dynamic opposite of arcane.”

 As the class let out, I found myself even more fascinated by the topic of myst and its uses.
-To think that an energy that was so dangerous and harmful could be used to power those massive walking mechs that were War Machines.
-Or how the arcane element could alter or augment things at such a base level.
+To think that there were so many forces that controlled our reality.
+And those forces were at the fingertips of any two-bit Mage.
+These were the forces that, if used correctly, could possibly do or make anything.
+The ability to power entire nations or fuel the building-sized walking mechs we knew as War Machines.
+The potential to push a mortal body far beyond mortal limits.
+The power to shape or destroy anything with impunity.
+These arcane forces were astounding and terrifying in equal measure.
 I couldn’t wait to get to tinkering with these new elements to see what I could craft.
 Oh, how I would craft wonders.

 I was distracted from my daydreams of wonder and plans for marvels by a burning sensation on my left ass cheek.
 The sensation started as merely uncomfortable but quickly grew to painful.
 I turned to look at the rear of my pants to find a small hole burning there.
 A hole no larger than the tip of my pinky was burning into my pants, the edges smoking even as I swatted at the spot.
 And who did I find trying to hide their mirthful chuckles behind their hands but Mallrimor and his merry band of thugs.